Faculty Learning Communities

 What other FLCs have been offered?

 - Field Study Courses: facilitated by Melinda Stone (Media Studies, Urban Agriculture).
+A page dedicated to the group's findings will be created during the summer of 2017 and linked here.

 - Teaching at Branch Campuses Facilitated by June Clausen (Psychology)